KittyGiraudel/site/_posts/2013-10-17-random-function-with-sass-3-3.md

   - function
 ---

+{% info %}
-> I wrote this article months ago when I was first experimenting with Sass 3.3 alpha features.
+I wrote this article months ago when I was first experimenting with Sass 3.3 alpha features.
 I came up with a pretty wild solution to generate a random number in Sass.
 However it looks like [Sass 3.3 will implement a random function](https://github.com/nex3/sass/pull/968) so we won’t need all this stuff.
 I still publish it for fun. :)
+{% endinfo %}

 Everything started when I was spying on Sass 3.3 source code on GitHub for my article about the [future of Sass](https://davidwalsh.name/future-sass) at David Walsh' Blog.
 I was sniffing the incoming functions when all of the sudden I came by a `unique-id()` function.